For a small investment, you can fund reliable water projects that serve villages and schools.

 For hundreds of millions of people...dirty, diseased water leads to a cycle of sickness, lack of education, poverty and lost hope.
 It is needless suffering.

-We're installing wells and other water projects with support from people like you.
+We're installing wells and other reliable water projects with support from people like you.
+Local teams engage with communities to promote good hygiene as well.

 Help fund a water project.
 We'll send you a tracking link instantly so you can follow the specific project you're helping to build.
 You'll see the impact your donation makes.